sankalpsaoji98/Campaign_Optimization/README.md

 # Project
 **Campaign Optimization:**
-Goal was to increase the conversion rate of the 'test rings' page on the company site - 'https://sestosynergy.com/products/test-ring' and saving money on campaign by analyzing historical data
+Goal was to increase the conversion rate of the 'test rings' page on the company site - 'https://sestosynergy.com/products/test-ring' and saving money on advertisement campaigns by analyzing historical data.

 ## Table of Contents
 - [Prerequisites](#prerequisites)